List of Danish royal consorts

 This list of Danish consorts includes each queen consort (wife of a reigning king) and each prince consort (husband of a reigning queen).
 Due to unions (personal and real), the queens of 1380–1814 (effectively from 1406) were also queens of Norway, and the queens of 1389–1521/23 (effectively from 1406) were also (though with interruptions) queens of Sweden.
+The Australian-born Mary, wife of King Frederik X, became queen consort on 14 January 2024, following the abdication of Margrethe II.